 During the year ended May 31, 2016, in accordance with the provisions of GASB Statement 23, the amount of \$614,926 was established upon the advance refunding and defeasance of \$5,450,000 of Series 2008C Bonds through the issuance of \$4,845,000 2016 Revenue Refunding Series "A" Bonds.
 The amount deferred is being amortized over the life of the 2002 Revenue Refunding Series "A" Bonds using the straight-line method.

-Deferred Amounts from Refunding are presented in the financial statements as a reduction of the face amount of the bonds payable.
+Deferred Amounts from Refunding are presented in the financial statements under deferred outflow of resources.

 Accounting Pronouncements Adopted in Current Year